Background pattern

 Donepezil is administered orally.

-Treatment with donepezil starts with a 5 mg tablet, taken once a day with a little water, at night immediately before going to bed.
+Treatment with donepezil starts with a 5 mg tablet, taken once a day with a little water, at night immediately before bedtime.

-After a month of treatment, your doctor may recommend an increase in the dose to a 10 mg tablet, taken once a day and at night.
-The maximum recommended dose is a 10 mg tablet per day.
+After a month of treatment, your doctor may indicate an increase in the dose to a 10 mg tablet, once a day, at night.
+The maximum recommended dose is one 10 mg tablet per day.

-If you experience abnormal dreams, nightmares, or difficulty sleeping (see section 4), your doctor may recommend that you take donepezil in the morning.
+If you have abnormal dreams, nightmares, or difficulty sleeping (see section 4), your doctor may recommend taking donepezil in the morning.

-If you have mild or moderate liver disease (a disease that affects the liver) or renal insufficiency (a disease that affects the kidney), you can take donepezil.
+If you have mild or moderate liver or kidney impairment, you can take donepezil.
 Inform your doctor before starting treatment if you have liver or kidney problems.
-Patients with severe liver disease should not take donepezil.
+Patients with severe liver impairment should not take donepezil.

 Use in children